Can you freeze peppers? Fret not. Here’s your answer plus extra of other handy information such as how to do it.

 Can You Freeze Hot Peppers?

-You can freeze hot peppers, but the method is just a little bit different.
+You can freeze fresh chillies, but the method is just a little bit different.
 But no worries, it’s actually much easier!

 Wash the hot peppers in hot water.